codewars/docs/content/languages/python/authoring/index.md

         for _ in range(50):
             test_cases.append(generate_small_test_case())

-        #second type of input: edge case of single element array (a few of them)
+        #second type of input: potential edge case of single element array (a few of them)
         for _ in range(10):
             test_cases.append(generate_single_element_edge_case())